 - A. Fan speed control: Controls the volume of air circulated in your vehicle.
-Adjust to select the desired fan speed or switch off.
-If you switch the fan off, the windshield may fog up. - B. Temperature control: Controls the temperature of the air circulated in your vehicle.
-Adjust to select the desired temperature. - C. Air distribution control: Adjust to select the desired air distribution. - MAX A/C: Select to distribute maximum air conditioning through the instrument panel air vents.
-This mode is more economical and efficient than normal air conditioning. - NORM A/C: Select to switch the air conditioning off and on.
-Air conditioning cools your vehicle using outside air.
-To improve air conditioning when starting your vehicle, drive with the windows slightly open for two to three minutes. - VENT: Select to distribute air through the instrument panel air vents. - OFF: Select to turn the system off. - FLR: Select to distribute air through the floor vents. - MIX: Select to distribute air through the instrument panel and floor air vents.
+Adjust to select the desired fan speed. - B. Temperature control: Controls the temperature of the airflow in your vehicle.
+Adjust to select the desired temperature. - C. Air distribution control: Turn the control to direct airflow from the windshield, instrument panel, or floor vents.
+The system can distribute air through any combination of these vents. - MAX A/C: Select to maximize cooling.
+Recirculated air flows through the instrument panel vents, air conditioning automatically turns on, and the fan automatically adjusts to the highest speed. - NORM A/C: Select to turn air conditioning compressor on or off.
+Use air conditioning with recirculated air to improve cooling performance and efficiency. - VENT: Select to distribute air through the instrument panel air vents. - OFF: Select to turn the system off. - FLR: Select to distribute air through the floor vents. - MIX: Select to distribute air through the instrument panel and floor air vents.

-Select to distribute air through the windshield air vents.
-You can also use this setting to defog and clear the windshield of a thin covering of ice.
-You can also increase the temperature and fan speed to improve clearing.
+Select to distribute air to the windshield vents and de-mister.
+Air distribution to instrument panel and floor vents turn off.
+You can use this setting to defog and clear the windshield of a thin covering of ice.